mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

     1. JDK dynamic proxy, **preferred**
     2. CGLIB proxy

-## AOP Terminology, what is a pointcut, a join point, an advice, an aspect, weaving?
+## AOP Terminology, what is a pointcut, a join point, an advice, an aspect, weaving

 ### Join point

 - It's a point during the execution of a program, such as the execution of a method or the handling of an exception.

 - **In Spring AOP, a join point always represents a method execution**.

 - The join point marks the execution point **where aspect behavior and base behavior join**.

 - Spring AOP **only supports public method** invocation join points.
   - CGLIB proxies intercept only public method calls!
   - JDK proxies too

 - Spring-driven **native AspectJ weaving** supports: private/ protected/ constructor methods and public method

 Crosscutting concerns can happen at different program execution points called join points.
 Because of the variety of join points, you need a powerful expression language to help match them.

 ### Pointcut

 - Pointcut is a **predicate** used to identify join points.

 - A pointcut is an **expression** to match a set of join points.

 - It represents a point in the code where new behavior will be injected.

 - This allows for business logic agnostic code to be separated from the code, avoiding code cluttering.

 - Pointcuts can be combined using the logical operators `&&` (and), `||` (or) and `!` (not).

 ### Aspect

 - An aspect is a Java class that modularizes **a set of concerns** that cuts across multiple types and objects.

-- You define an aspect by decorating a Java class with the` @Aspect` annotation.
+- You define an aspect by decorating a Java class with the`@Aspect` annotation.

 - Each of the methods in a class can become an **advice** with `@advice` annotation.

 - You can use five types of advice annotations: @Before, @After, @AfterReturning, @AfterThrowing, and @Around.

 ### Advice

 - action taken by an aspect at a particular join point.

 - Different types of advice include "around," "before" and "after" advice.